Causality-Based Scores Alignment in Explainable Data Management: CES and Resp Alignment

-(a) \ Start with a particular example (a counterexample) consisting in a particular query $\mc{Q}$ and a particular instance $D_0$, for which the negative result holds.
-The particular query belongs to $\mc{C}$, and is, in some sense, ``contained" in the other queries in the class.
+(a) \ Start with a counterexample, i.e. a particular query $\mc{Q}$ and a particular instance $D_0$, for which the non-alignment result holds. $\mc{Q}$ belongs to $\mc{C}$, and is, in some sense, ``contained" in the other queries in $\mc{C}$.

 (b) \ Given an arbitrary query $\mc{Q}^\prime$ in $\mc{C}$, query $\mc{Q}$ is reconstructed as a part of $\mc{Q}^\prime$.